LeeDLUffy/Logical-Reegression/README.md

 In this code the following steps were followed to obtain an analysis of the dataset using logical regression:

--Prepare the data for modeling
+-First i prepared the data for modeling

 -Encoding categorical variables

--Split the data into training and testing datasets
+-Splitting the data into training and testing datasets

--Fit a logistic regression model
+-Fitting a logistic regression model

--Predict on the testing data
+-Predicting on the testing data

--Evaluate the model's performance
+-Evaluating the model's performance

--Analyze the model's coefficients
+-Lastly analyzing the model's coefficients